samuelschimmel/samuelschimmel.github.io/wellness.md

 ## Strength

 Most important is form and range of motion.
 Go as deep as you can with squat, ideally past 90 degrees.
-Weight less important.
+The amount of weight you left is much less important.
 Compound lift with minimal weight added or just body weight is much better than a machine exercise that lets you lift more but does all the stabilization for you

-Flat lifting shoes (trail runners), lifting belt (only last two sets), knee sleeves (hang up between workouts and wash every few workouts, just for squats and squat accessories)
+Flat lifting shoes (trail runners), lifting belt (only last 1-2 sets so you don't underwork your core), knee sleeves (hang up between workouts and wash every few workouts, just for squats and squat accessories)

 Pyramid sets